Create a Key

 - Retrieve usage history for a key

-All API methods are either a GET, POST or OPTIONS request.
+All API methods are either a

 We use appropriate HTTP status codes where possible to indicate the request status.

 All responses are returned in JSON.